Hero Image Command of the Climate Subject in the Boardroom

 Develop a Structured Approach to Build and Maintain Climate Knowledge

 It is important to have a clear and structured approach to assess, develop, and maintain climate competence in the boardroom.
-Often, the nominating and governance committee is responsible for assessing and overseeing the board’s continuous education, and may be tasked with the process of defining and considering the board’s climate competence.
+Often, the nominating and governance committee is responsible for assessing and overseeing the board’s continuous education and may be tasked with the process of defining and considering the board’s climate competence.
 That noted, while the board can establish board-level competencies, directors should also consider their individual climate competence and identify opportunities to bring themselves up to speed as necessary.

 A structured approach to build the board’s climate competency can include the following five elements: